emdgroup/lambdev/README.md

 ## Motivation

 Serverless development always felt a little more painful than it should be.
 With the advent of the fabolous [docker-lambda](https://github.com/lambci/docker-lambda) project by LambCI (which powers [SAM local](https://github.com/awslabs/aws-sam-cli), the [Serverless Framework](https://serverless.com) and [localstack](https://github.com/localstack/localstack)) things got much better.
 However, the most requested feature is support for warm containers ([aws-sam-cli#239](https://github.com/awslabs/aws-sam-cli/issues/239)) and shorter request times.
-Warm containers and concurreny would model the production Lambda environment even more realistically as you can execute code that is only run once per function instantiation instead of running them on every invocation (e.g. decrypt secrets, load modules, maintain a local cache).
+Warm containers and concurreny would model the production Lambda environment even more closely as you can execute code that is only run once per function instantiation instead of running them on every invocation (e.g. decrypt secrets, load modules, maintain a local cache).

 This project set out to solve this problem while still heavily relying on the `docker-lambda` suite of runtimes.
 Instead of starting a new container for every request, this project implements the server side of the [Lambda Runtime Interface](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html) (LRI).
 The containers will launch and remain warm while polling the LRI for new invocations.
 This dramatically reduces the overhead for each invocation and you can expect response times of less than 10ms on average.